-I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, useful links, and DAILY GIVEAWAYS.
+I’m kicking off the unofficial start of summer with a whole week of new popsicle recipes, tips, and useful links.
 Homemade popsicles are so incredibly versatile I need an entire week to explore all the reasons why you NEED these in your life this summer.
-I’m dedicating each day this week to a different kind of popsicle, and today it’s yogurt based pops, which are probably some of the healthiest of all.
+I’m dedicating each day this week to a different kind of popsicle, and today it’s delicious rhubarb and Greek yogurt popsicles, which are probably some of the healthiest of all!
 Yogurt naturally pairs well with fruit, and depending on your recipe, yogurt pops will delight everybody from toddlers to sophisticated foodies.

 The other reason these popsicles are so great is that I used Greek yogurt, it gives them a luxe quality, like a tart ice cream.
 Greek yogurt is ideal for popsicles because so much of the liquid has been drained out of it to make it thick, that it freezes with a creamy rather than icy texture.
 You don’t need to do anything to it, unless you want to.
 I like to thin it out a bit to make it easier to get into the molds.
 When you thin it with cream you’ll get something akin to ice cream, but you can use regular milk, too.
 If you are making these for kids, I’d add some sugar or honey to the yogurt, or use vanilla flavored.
 I left it plain for a sophisticated adult palate.

 For these popsicles, I made a quick and simple rhubarb jam, and layered it into my popsicle molds with my Greek yogurt.
 I used a chopstick to gently swirl the two together to get the pretty marbleized effect.

 - Use Greek yogurt for popsicles, the thick texture freezes into an extra creamy pop.